hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Check the **Show VPN status in menu bar** checkbox.
 1. Click **Connect**.

-(Optional feature) You can choose to enable <a href="https://developer.apple.com/documentation/networkextension/personal_vpn/vpn_on_demand_rules" target="_blank">VPN On Demand</a>.
+(Optional feature) You can choose to enable [VPN On Demand](https://developer.apple.com/documentation/networkextension/personal_vpn/vpn_on_demand_rules).
 This is an "always-on" feature that can automatically connect to the VPN while on Wi-Fi.
 To enable, check the **Connect on demand** checkbox for the VPN connection, and click **Apply**.

 <details>
 <summary>